-Malware is malicious software that hinders your computer's performance and may be installed without your knowledge, and spyware is a type of malware that is used to siphon personal information from your computer.
+Malware is malicious software that hinders your computer's performance and may be installed without your knowledge.
+Spyware is a type of malware that is used to siphon personal information from your computer.

-Download anti-malware software to prevent, detect, and remove malicisous software at www.avast.com to download free antivirus for your account.
+Download anti-malware software to prevent, detect, and remove malicious software at www.avast.com.

 How to Protect Your Computer and Mobile Devices

 1. Set a Strong Password